MikeRobertsIsHappy/Tactical_Advance_Communication/README.md

    cd Tactical_Advance_Communication/   #to the directory with the source code

-   gcloud app deploy  # to deploy, may take several minutes
+   gcloud app deploy --stop-previous-version  # to deploy, may take several minutes

        cloud app logs tail -s default    # (optional)  will stream the logs to the terminal.
 Useful for debugging
    ```